kaitj/nhp-dwiproc/docs/src/usage/cli.md

 >   it can be tedious repeatedly call a long command.
 It is recommended to use the
 >   `--config` argument to pass a configuration file with all desired optional argument
 >   values.
 For details see the [configuration](../configuration/config.md) page.

+Queries can also be passed via the configuration, with each stage having its own its own set of queries.
+Refer to each analysis-stage's page for additional details.